Press

 The Afghan women who won’t be silenced

-Natasha Omwuemezi featured My Dear Kabul in her ‘Discover August’ reads in The Bookseller print edition on 5 July 2024.
-My Dear Kabul is also listed online in Caroline Sanderson’s non-fiction previews for August 2024.
+Natasha Omwuemezi featured My Dear Kabul (Coronet, 2024) in her Discover: August reads in The Bookseller print edition on 5 July 2024.
+My Dear Kabul was also listed online in Caroline Sanderson’s non-fiction previews for August 2024.

 Excerpt from My Pen Is The Wing Of A Bird